-- Know what the person's wishes are.
-The person and family may decide to make funeral arrangements ahead of time. - Ensure that affairs are in order - Find out who to call when the death happens.
+Know what the person's wishes are.
+The person and family may decide to make funeral arrangements ahead of time.

+- Ensure that affairs are in order - Find out who to call when the death happens.
 It is important to talk about who will pronounce the person and sign the death certificate before death occurs.
-It is not necessary to call the ambulance or the police.
+It is not necessary to call the ambulance or the police, unless that is part of the plan that has been made for your loved one in the community.